AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-view-as-web-page-link-to-an-email.md

 >
 >You will not see the View as Web Page link until you send the email.
 Send yourself a test to view.

-To change the default text, see&nbsp; [Edit the "View as Web Page" Message](../../../../product-docs/administration/email-setup/edit-the-view-as-web-page-message.md).
+To change the default text, see  [Edit the "View as Web Page" Message](../../../../product-docs/administration/email-setup/edit-the-view-as-web-page-message.md).